SophieDufrane/celebrateit-platform/README.md

 #### Final UI Screenshots

-Below are the final implementations of the main pages, which evolved from the original wireframes.
+Below are the final implementations of the main pages.
+While they were based on the original wireframes, the layouts evolved during development to improve usability, responsiveness, and overall user experience.

 <details>
    <summary>Register a new account</summary>